coretrix/hitrix/README.md

 You can register it in that way:
 `registry.ServiceDefinitionPassword()`

+#### OSS Google
+This service is used for storage files into google storage

+You can register it in that way:
+`registry.OSSGoogle(map[string]uint64{"my-bucket-name": 1})`

+You should pass parameter as a map that contains all buckets you need as a key and as a value you should pass id.
+This id should be unique
 ### Validator
 We support 2 types of validators.
 One of them is related to graphql and the other one is related to rest